 What are the risks of Radon?

-The following EPA (Environmental Protection Agency) radon risk chart shows the possible affects of radon:
+The following EPA (Environmental Protection Agency) radon risk chart shows the possible effects of radon:

 Annual Radon Level...Smokers...Never Smokers